Unable to Close Sprint Due to Incomplete Subtasks Error in Jira Data Center

 Go to the Board Column Configuration via the page Board > Configure > Columns

-Drag and drop the status the completed Sub-tasks are in from the Unmapped Statuses column to the Done column
+Drag and drop the status of the completed Sub-tasks from the Unmapped Statuses column to the Done column

-First, we need to make sure that sub-tasks issues are not excluded by the board filter by going with either option below:
+First, we need to make sure that sub-task issues are not excluded by the board filter by going with either option below:

 Option 1: Edit the context configuration of the custom field(s) used in the Board query by including the issue type sub-task